 VHF marine radio is the most popular way of communicating with other vessels and shore stations where the range allows.
 VHF sets are simple, compact, robust units and, compared to other two-way communication devices, inexpensive.

-Radio waves travel in straight lines, which means that 'if you can see it, you can talk to it'.
+Radio waves travel in straight lines, which means that "if you can see it, you can talk to it".

 So providing there's nothing in the way, like the curvature of the earth or a land mass to deflect it or stop it altogether, range will depend on the respective heights of the transmitting and receiving vhf marine antenna.

+On land, coastguards and harbour masters will have theirs at the top of their buildings.
 On a sailboat there's only one sensible place to fit it; at the top of the mast.

 2m/4nm 5m/6nm 10m/8nm 15m/10nm 20m/11nm |